THE PLANET PROJECT

 (From STARS, featuring the Star of the Week.)

-More than 800 planets are known to orbit other stars.
-While a few have been detected directly, most of these extrasolar planets are being located by the effect of their gravity on their parent stars.
-A number of others have been added through planetary transits when the planets cross in front of their stars.
-Many of these stars are visible to the naked eye and several even carry ordinary names, a growing sample of which (including a few that require binoculars) are listed in the table below.
+More than 1500 planets are known to orbit other stars, many in multiple planetary systems.
+While a few have been detected directly, most of these extrasolar planets are located by effects they have on their parent stars, either through their gravity or by slightly dimming the star as they transit in front of it.
+Many of these planet-holding stars are visible to the naked eye and several even carry ordinary names, a growing sample of which (including a few that require binoculars) are listed in the table below.
 Click on them to find labelled constellation photos that show the locations of the stars, along with descriptions of the stars and their planets.
-Technical details, citations of original discovery papers, and a great deal of other information can be found at Carnegie and California Planet Search and at The Extrasolar Planets Encyclopia, which is a primary source of data for the planets presented here.
+Technical details, citations of original discovery papers, and a great deal of other information can be found at the Exoplanets Data Explorer, The Extrasolar Planets Encyclopia, which is a primary source of data for the planets presented here, and at the Kepler site for transiting planets.

 Go find them, and stand outdoors in wonder.